ryedin/site/_guide/09-databases.md

 <span class="diff-a">    image: convox/redis</span>
 </pre>

-Even in `convox start` you must think carefully about how your app interacts with Databases.
+Even here in `convox start` you must think carefully about how your app interacts with Databases.
 Previously you saw `convox start` blow up with Redis connection errors.
 It is a best practice to add graceful reconnection logic at the app level.
 For the simple Node.js app, now is a good time to configure the Redis client to retry with backoff:

 <pre class="file js" title="redis-client.js">
 var redis = require("redis");